syncfusion-content/maui-docs/MAUI/Polar-Charts/Appearance.md

 ## Applying Gradient

-The gradient for the chart can be set by using the [PaletteBrushes]() property with the help of `LinearGradientBrush` or `RadialGradientBrush`.
+The gradient for the chart can be set using the [PaletteBrushes]() property with the help of `LinearGradientBrush` or `RadialGradientBrush`.

 The following code sample and screenshot illustrates how to apply the gradient brushes for the series using the [PaletteBrushes]() property.